Operator Stories

 Switched from a competitor and chose Wattman for reliability and build quality

-Operates at schools, daycares, private parties, and community events
+Operates at schools, daycare centers, private parties, and community events

-Strong repeat and referral business: the train attracts both kids and adults
+Strong repeat and referral business: the train draws both children and adults

 Pat Sullivan · Indianapolis, IN